MYOCARDIUM AND CONDUCTING SYSTEM

 • Ensures coordinated cardiac muscle contraction

-• Regulates heartbeat and maintains rhythm
+• Regulates your heartbeat and maintains rhythm

 Components